PortfolioEffect/jniusx/docs/source/api.rst

 This functionality is not available on Android.

-Jniusx and threads
+Pyjnius and threads
 -------------------

 .. function:: detach()

-    Each time you create a native thread in Python and uses Jniusx, any call to Jniusx methods will force attachment of the native thread to the current JVM.
+    Each time you create a native thread in Python and uses Pyjnius, any call to Pyjnius methods will force attachment of the native thread to the current JVM.
-    But you must detach it before leaving the thread, and Jniusx cannot do it for you.
+    But you must detach it before leaving the thread, and Pyjnius cannot do it for you.

 Example::

     import threading
-    import jniusx
+    import jnius

     def run(...):
         try:
-            # use pyjniusx here
+            # use pyjnius here
         finally:
-            jniusx.detach()
+            jnius.detach()

 If you don't, it will crash on dalvik and ART / Android::